fbpx

 The need of the hour is forms automation

-Thanks to COVID-19 and the change in the way we work, forms automation is here to stay.
+Thanks to COVID-19 and the change in how we work, forms automation is here to stay.
 Below are the main reasons why we say so:

 1. COVID-19 can live on paper surfaces for around 10 days.
 Handling a piece of paper is, thus, not just expensive but also dangerous.

-2. Face-to-face time and in-person meetings are going to be an anomaly and remote interactions will become the trend.
+2. Face-to-face time and in-person meetings will be an anomaly, and remote interactions will become the trend.
 How does paper fit into such a work culture?
 It does not.

-Like we discussed before, we were always going to get there.
-We were always going to go paperless but the progress was slow.
-What would have happened say 10 years later has happened now due to the pandemic.
+As we discussed before, we were always going to get there.
+We were always going to go paperless, but the progress was slow.
+What would have happened, say 10 years later has happened now due to the pandemic.
 Amidst all the chaos, if we see the (may we daresay) silver lining, we will realize that this has been a reality check.
-It has helped us understand the cost of paper-based forms and associated manual workflow processes and how going paperless with forms automation combined with automation of workflows can help immediately solve the problem.
+It has helped us understand the cost of paper-based forms and associated manual workflow processes and how going paperless with forms-automation combined with automation of workflows can help immediately solve the problem.

-Also read: 20 reasons why going paperless and shift to digital forms will be a major trend in near future
+Also read: 20 reasons why going paperless and shifting to digital forms will be a major trend in the near future

 The role of no-code development in replacing paper forms

 Change is always challenging, even if it is for a lower-cost alternative.
-Getting out of the comfort zone of using paper and being thrusted into a paperless world can be hard and the setup costs can actually be high!
+Getting out of the comfort zone of using paper and being thrust into a paperless world can be hard, and the setup costs can actually be high!
 Why, you ask?

-Thus, businesses must come up with innovative solutions to keep the costs low.
-Not to mention, fast as well.
+Thus, businesses must come up with innovative solutions to keep costs low.
+Not to mention fast as well.
 No business can afford to accept solutions that take months to be built.

 Enter – no-code development.